Royal Ranger Regiment: Sarawak Dayak, Pribumi influence & achievement

 As an infantry regiment whose recruits are drawn from every race and pribumi (native) group of Malaysia, Rejimen Renjer Malaysia is rich with cultural heritage.
 The "Ngajat", the Iban Warrior Dance of the Sarawak Dayak community is now part of the regimental drill used to welcome visiting dignitaries.
-The adoption of this warrior dance as part of the regimental culture is due to the fact that this reincarnated unit of the Sarawak Rangers was once almost exclusively filled in the ranks by Iban soldiers.
+The adoption of this warrior dance as part of the regimental culture is due to the fact that this reincarnated unit of the Sarawak Rangers was once almost exclusively filled in the ranks by soldiers hailing from the Iban ethnicity in the state of Sarawak, majority Christian.

 Col. (R) Dunstan Nyaring Angking of 1 Renjer was the first native Iban officer to attain the rank of full colonel in the Malaysian army.
-He served with 1 Renjer during the Indonesian confrontation and was the ensign that received on behalf of his battalion, the battalion's Battle Truncheon.
-The Battle Truncheon was presented by the Governor of Sarawak, Tun Abang Haji Openg Bin Abang Sapi'ee on 19 November 1966 in Lundu, First Division, Sarawak.
+He served with 1 Renjer during the Indonesian confrontation and was the ensign that received on behalf of his battalion, the battalion's Truncheon.
+The Truncheon was presented by the first post-independence Governor of Sarawak, Tun Abang Haji Openg Bin Abang Sapi'ee on 19 November 1966 in Lundu, First Division, Sarawak.
 In his address to the battalion, he had this to say amongst other things:

 "This TRUNCHEON which is presented to you is an emblem from the State Government.
 It is also a mark of appreciation of the Government and the people of Sarawak for your services to the country and for the worthy upholding of the best tradition of our people.
 This a great honour earned through your conduct, bearing and bravery in battle every-where you are called upon to serve".

 Currently, Brigadier General Datuk Stephen Mundaw from Pakit, Sri Aman, Sarawak is the only known highest native Iban officer serving the Malaysian Army as a Brigadier General.
 On 1 November 2010, he became the first native Iban officer to be appointed as Brigadier General.
 Apart from that, another known Dayak officer is Lt.
 Col. Jimbai Bunsu PBK, currently a 2nd I/C of the 1st Bn/511th Regiment TA based in Kuching.

 The other well-known native Iban officers are Lt.
 Col. (R) Robert Rizal Abdullah @ Robert Madang PGB PBK from Lachau, Sri Aman and Lt.
 Col.(R) James Tomlow ak Isa and Lt.
 Col. (R) Linus Lunsong Janti, who later became first Iban to command 22nd Commando Regiment.

 A known Malay officer from Sarawak to have commanded the Ranger regiment as commanding officer, were Lt.
 Col (R) Abang Hamdan Bin Abang Hadari and Lt Col (R) Abang Mohd Ali Badren Bin Abang Willie (9 RRD).
 Another Sarawakian Malay officer, Capt.
 (R) Ahmad Johan, later became well known businessman and now known as Tan Sri Ahmad Johan,Chairman of National Aerospace and Defense Industries Sdn.Bhd (NADI).